How to find public lands with map software/apps

 Recently, a GaiaGPS made some significant upgrades to their primary map layer, called “Gaia Topo”.
 (One great thing about this layer, it's free, both on the desktop and on your phone.)
 One of these improvements is showing public lands right on the map.
 Here's an example around Mt Rainier.
 (Please ignore the waypoints and climbing routes on the map.)

-Well, that ought to be enough to get you started.
+That ought to get you started.
 Of course, you can mix and match some of these sources as well if you really want to get creative.

-For example, you could use your nice big desktop screen at home and Calopo to scope possible campsites, maybe even using a satellite view, mark some way points, and then transfer those over to Gaia GPS on your phone to use when you're actually driving.
+For example, you could use your nice big desktop screen at home and CalTopo to scope possible campsites, maybe even using a satellite view, mark some waypoints, and then transfer those over to Gaia GPS on your phone to use when you're actually driving.

 Hey, you pay your taxes.
-Get maximum use out of your public lands, and if you don't need a picnic table, go camp for free whenever you can.
+Get maximum use out of your public lands.
+If you don't need a picnic table, go camp for free whenever you can.